-The Alarming Link Between Brain Injury and HomelessnessTC
+The Shocking Link Between Brain Injury & HomelessnessTC

 A recent study has found a compelling link between homelessness and brain injury.
 The study, conducted by St. Michael’s Hospital in Toronto, surveyed 111 homeless men recruited from a shelter and found that 45 percent of them have suffered from a traumatic brain injury, with 87 percent of those injuries occurring before they became homeless.
 This connection is extra startling when you consider that only 12 percent of the general population has suffered from traumatic brain injuries.